 A. A registered dental hygienist is a preventive oral health professional licensed in dental hygiene who provides preventive, educational, and therapeutic services supporting total health through the promotion of optimal oral health.

 B. The Dental Hygiene Program is a two-year degree program and includes a summer session.
-Upon completion of the program, graduating students will receive an Associate of Arts Degree in Dental Hygiene and will qualify to take a written National Dental Hygiene Board Examination and a Clinical Regional Board Examination.
-Successful passage of the examinations qualifies the graduate to take the California Law and Ethics exam and apply for licensure to practice in the state of California.
+Upon completion of the program, graduating students will receive an Associate in Arts Degree in Dental Hygiene and will qualify to take the National Board Examination and a Regional Clinical Dental Hygiene Dental Hygiene Examination.
+Successful passage of these examinations qualifies the graduate to take the California Law and Ethics exam and apply for licensure to practice in the state of California.

 C. A career in Dental Hygiene offers multiple opportunities in a variety of settings.
 A registered dental hygienist may work in such practice settings as: private dental offices and dental clinics; federal, state and local health departments or associated institutions; hospitals and nursing homes; school districts or departments of education; educational programs for dental, dental hygiene and dental assisting students; private business/industry; correctional facilities; private and public centers for pediatric, geriatric and other individuals/groups with special needs; or health maintenance organizations.